Here is what our Fall 2019 members have shared about the program.

 I feel that being in this program has helped me a lot to get out of my shell because for the first semester at SFU all I did was come to school, study, then go home.
 This program however has given me the opportunity to engage with other people from all over the world, and it’s such a great experience to get to know people and hear their stories.

-The Global Community @ SFU is my gateway to being engaged with everyone a little more.
+The Global Connections Program is my gateway to being engaged with everyone a little more.
 I didn’t know where to start, but this program introduced me to a mentor and I can always reach out to them and ask questions about how I can get more involved.
 All in all, this program has helped me a lot to just put myself out there.